Island Trail

 Weekly planning

-Stage 1: Krk – Brzac
+Stage 1: Krk – Milohnići

-Stage 2: Brzac – Malinska
+Stage 2: Milohnići – Malinska

 Stage 3: Malinska – Omišalj

-Day three of the Krk Island Trail covers around 19 km, guiding you from Malinska to the historic town of Omišalj in the north of the island.
+Day three of the Krk Island Trail covers around 21 km, guiding you from Malinska to the historic town of Omišalj in the north of the island.
 This scenic stage follows the coastline along the popular Paradise Trail.
 Highlights include the Church of the Nativity of the Blessed Virgin Mary in Njivice, as well as important archaeological sites such as the Roman settlement of Fulfinum and the early Christian complex at Mirine.
 The route continues through forest paths and panoramic viewpoints before descending towards Omišalj, where you can explore cultural landmarks like the Church of St Helen and the Parish Church of the Assumption.

 Stage 4: Omišalj – Čižići

-Day four of the Krk Island Trail stretches approximately 21 km, leading from Omišalj to Čižići along the island’s northern coastline.
+Day four of the Krk Island Trail stretches approximately 22 km, leading from Omišalj to Čižići along the island’s northern coastline.
 Starting near Dubec Park, you pass scenic bays such as Večja and Lučica, the Krk Bridge viewpoint, and historic sites like the Venetian Maltempo Fort.
 Natural highlights include the rugged coastline of the Vinodol Channel, the sandy Slivanjska Cove, and the fascinating Biserujka Cave, known for its impressive stalactites and underground formations.
 The route continues through rural villages and forested areas before reaching Čižići, with a final stop at the remains of St Peter’s Church.

 Stage 5: Čižići – Vrbnik

-Day five of the Krk Island Trail spans approximately 22 km, guiding you from Čižići to the picturesque town of Vrbnik.
+Day five of the Krk Island Trail spans approximately 21 km, guiding you from Čižići to the picturesque town of Vrbnik.
 Starting along the scenic Soline Bay, known for its shallow waters and healing mud, the route passes through Soline and climbs up towards Dobrinj, a historic hilltop village with deep Glagolitic roots.
 Along the way, you encounter charming churches, traditional settlements, and the remains of abandoned villages hidden in the countryside.
 The journey continues via Risika back to the coast, leading to Vrbnik, one of the most iconic towns on Krk Island, perched on a dramatic cliff above the sea.

 Stage 6: Vrbnik – Baška

-Day six of the Krk Island Trail covers approximately 23 km, leading from Vrbnik to the coastal town of Baška.
+Day six of the Krk Island Trail covers approximately 25 km, leading from Vrbnik to the coastal town of Baška.
 This stage takes you through the fertile Vrbnik Field, widely known for its long tradition of wine production, before continuing into a more rugged and adventurous landscape.
 Highlights include the source of the Vela Rika River, scenic climbing areas, and the striking Moon Plateau – an iconic, barren landscape that offers panoramic views and a unique, almost lunar atmosphere.
 The route descends towards Baška via the scenic Path to the Moon, ending in a vibrant coastal setting.
 After reaching Baška’s harbour, make sure to take the Baška Glagolitic Alphabet Trail, where stone sculptures celebrate the region’s deep-rooted connection to the Glagolitic script.

-Stage 7: Baška – Krk
+Stage 7: Baška – Punat

 Practical